jeffpar/pcjs.v1/disks/pcx86/tools/other/pfm/README.md

 > I never had a copy though.
 I don't think he distributed it widely.

 The manual was a Microsoft Word document.
-Using a modern version of Word, I was able to load the file in Compatibility Mode and then save it as plain text, which I've pasted below and modified slightly for proper rendering.
+Using a modern version of Word, I was able to load the file in Compatibility Mode and then save it as plain text, which I've pasted below and modified slightly for the proper display on the website.

 `PFM.COM` is version 3.14 with an internal date of February 14, 1991, and according to Microsoft Word, `PFM.DOC` was last modified on January 2, 1997.